-Denver has an independently elected auditor to serve as a check and balance on Denver's "strong mayor" form of municipal government.
-Timothy M. O'Brien, CPA, was elected to a four-year term as Denver's 24th Auditor in May, 2015.
-Auditor O’Brien is licensed in Colorado as a Certified Public Accountant, has a MBA from the University of Colorado, and holds the designations of Chartered Financial Analyst and Chartered Global Management Accountant.
+Denver has an independently-elected Auditor to serve as a check and balance on Denver's "strong mayor" form of government.
+Timothy M. O'Brien, CPA, was elected to a four-year term as Denver's 24th Auditor in 2015.
+The Auditor's Office is responsible for internal audit services and prevailing wage enforcement.

 Personally identifiable information – Social Security numbers, addresses, driver’s license numbers – are increasingly at risk of exposure as hackers break through cybersecurity gaps.
 But the Office of the Auditor is always vigilant, on the lookout for threats to Denver’s digital records.
 In this episode of Ask the Auditor, Denver Auditor Timothy O’Brien explains how his office found a security gap in the most unlikely place and why cybersecurity is his top priority.